rocketbean/data-repo/README.md

 > parameters prefixed with "\*" is a default setting.

 - storage [*string*] - directory where repo and accommodated files will be saved
+- name [*string*] - a name for the container, this property have no effect to new or existing repo.
-- hashfrom [*string*] - this hash string will be used for naming containers and repo file, chaging this property after initialization will cause repo to be re-initialized.
+- hashfrom [*string*] - this hash string will be used for naming containers and repo file, chaging this property after initialization will cause repo to be re-initialized and into a new set of instance.
-- driver [*string*]- a storage driver option.
+- driver [_string_]["file"] - a storage driver option.
 As of this release, "file" is the only available driver.
 - options [object] - associated options, to change the behavior of the repo.
   - options[writeAs] [*string*] - option on how the contents will be saved.
   -      *"readable" - contents will be readable as it will be parsed as JSON string